About the Government Representative Office (GRO)

 How does a bill become law?

-For a federal bill to become law in Canada, the bill must pass the House of Commons and the Senate in identical form, and then receive Royal Assent from the Governor General.
-In both chambers, a bill receives first reading (tabling of the legislation), second reading (debate on its principle), committee stage (where witnesses present evidence), report stage (where the committee’s report may be debated) and third reading (the final stage of debate, followed by a final vote).
+For a federal bill to become law in Canada, it must pass the House of Commons and the Senate in identical form, and then receive Royal Assent from the Governor General.
+In both chambers, a bill receives first reading (tabling of the legislation), second reading (debate on its principle), committee stage (where witnesses present evidence), report stage (where the committee’s report may be debated) and third reading (the final stage of debate, followed by a vote).

 What is a Senate sponsor?